JenE87/p1-cleanup-connect/README.md

 ![Screenshot 2025-04-29 195709](https://github.com/user-attachments/assets/c2f92e72-38f7-476b-9b62-76b1fd75ead1)

 ### Sign up page
-The Sign up page allows interested users to stay informed about the Cleanup & Connect initiative and signup for future cleanup dates through a form.The user is required to provide their full name, email address and message, and has the option to select  upcoming cleanup dates.
+The Sign up page allows interested users to stay informed about the Cleanup & Connect initiative and signup for future cleanup dates through a form.
+The user is required to provide their full name, email address and message, and has the option to select  upcoming cleanup dates.

 ![Screenshot 2025-04-29 195946](https://github.com/user-attachments/assets/cdc5338e-0423-4cf0-abad-670adb2952f3)